lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 identification search (confidence scores, number of peptides, …) as well as annotation about know sub-cellular location (see in particular the *Markers* section) and results from data analysis.
-The sample metadata would, for example, record what labelling ions were used for the respective fraction (when labelled quantitation is used), replicate number, fraction number along the gradient and pooling information.
+The sample metadata would, for example, record what stable isotope labels were used for the respective fraction (when labelled quantitation is used), replicate number, fraction number along the gradient and pooling information.

 Another slot of interest is `processingData`, that logs the processing `MSnSet` objects undergo.
-The processing log can be accessed with the `processingData` function and is displayed under *Processing information* in the textual object summary when an `MSnSet`’s name it typed in the R console.
+The processing log can be accessed with the `processingData` function and is displayed under *Processing information* in the textual object summary when an `MSnSet`’s name is typed in the R console.

 Importing data {#importing-data .unnumbered}